 Make sure your bath toys have room to dry.

-And if the toys have holes that allow the child to squeeze and squirt water as part of the play experience, make sure you get all of the excess water out of the toy after each bath.
+And if the toys have large holes that allow the child to squeeze and squirt water as part of the play experience, make sure you get all of the excess water out of the toy after each bath.
 Those toys will need to be replaced if you discover mold growing inside of them.

 To prevent the water from getting inside the toy, you might want to consider plugging up the hole.
 This takes away the fun of squirting water around during bath time, but it might save you some headaches.
 To seal up the hole, just put a small dot of hot glue over the hole.